-- 1. While the process diverter valve is open, slowly open the prover inlet valve to fill the prover.
-Once the inlet valve is completely open, open prover outlet valve, connecting the prover to the process line. - 2.
+- 1. While the process diverter value is open, slowly open the prover inlet value to fill the prover.
+Once the inlet value is completely open, open prover outlet value, connecting the prover to the process line. - 2.
 Vent trapped air from the prover by opening the vent valves if necessary. - 3.
 Slowly close process diverter valve to divert all of the flow through the prover. - 4.
-Power up the prover, and turn the operation switch to the run position.
-Upon initial power up of the prover, the actuator will move to its home position, and once in the home position the ready light will light up on the electrical enclosure.
-Once homed, turn the operation switch to the run position and the prover will be ready for meter proving. - 5.
+Power up the prover, by turning the OFF/ON switch to "ON".
+Upon initial power up of the prover, the drive system will move to its home position, and once in the home position the ready light will light up on the electrical enclosure.
+Once homed, turn the operation switch to the run position. - 5.
 Once the green ready light is illuminated, the MagnaProve is ready for meter proving - 6.
 Start the proving process with the flow computer.
 The prover will then run its normal operation until the prescribed number of passes have completed. - 7.
 After meter proving runs have been completed, open the process diverter valve and slowly close the prover connection valves starting with the outlet valve and ending with the inlet valve.